 93 Years Ago: Hank Williams Is Born

-If Hank Williams was still alive, he would be celebrating his 90th birthday today (Sept.
+If Hank Williams was still alive, he would be celebrating his 93rd birthday today (Sept.
 17).

-He has continued to be enormously influential in country music in the decades since his passing.
-More than 40 albums of his songs have been released after his death, including the 2011 record, ‘The Lost Notebooks,’ which featured artists such as Alan Jackson, Bob Dylan, Merle Haggard, Levon Helm and Sheryl Crow performing their versions of his classic hits.
+The country legend has continued to be enormously influential in country music in the decades since his passing: More than 40 albums of Williams’ songs have been released since his death, including the 2011 record The Lost Notebooks, which features artists such as Alan Jackson, Bob Dylan, Merle Haggard, Levon Helm and Sheryl Crow performing their versions of his classic hits.
 Williams’ musical legacy also continues to live on in country music through his son, grandson and granddaughter — Hank Williams Jr., Hank Williams III and Holly Williams, respectively — all of whom have followed in his career path.

 Williams was one of the very first inductees into the Country Music Hall of Fame in 1961.
 His life and career were recently immortalized in a biopic.